PSSRA/pssra.github.io/content/join/bylaws.md

 If the elected individual is being charged with a violation of their office or the bylaws, at least two weeks will be given for the membership and committee to prepare.
 During the next eligible meeting, the membership will review all evidence presented and vote on removal.
 Removal will require a two thirds affirmative vote.

+### SUBSECTION TWO: APPOINTED OFFICERS

+This subsection applies to leadership roles filled by appointment by a majority vote of the CCC.

 Any member in a leadership position appointed by the CCC (including interim National Officers of the CCC) may be removed from their position for dereliction of duty, misconduct, or loss of eligibility.
 This removal shall be effective immediately upon majority approval of the remainder of the CCC.

-This section shall apply to roles as they pertain to this Chapter.
-Removal from any nationally elected position shall follow the Bylaws of the Organization.

 # ARTICLE FIVE: MEETINGS